Mahir-Hussain/Discord-bot/README.md

 </div>

 ## General info
-This discord bot was made as my first ever python project with some nice messy code for all to see.
+This discord bot was made as my first ever python project.
 It contains some fun commands and some functional commands but definitly not anything special.

 ## Information
 Project is created with:
 * [Python 3.9](https://www.python.org/downloads/)
 * [Discord.py](https://discordpy.readthedocs.io/en/latest/)
 * And a bunch of other libraries found in the requirements.txt